Gorilla Trekking Uganda

 The 17-Day Uganda Wildlife & Primates Safari takes you eastern, and western Uganda.
 Spend 17-days exploring Entebbe, Source of the Nile at Jinja, Sipi Falls at Mount Elgon National Park

-gorilla trekking uganda - 3 days
+gorilla trekking 3 days

 4 Day Lake Mburo, Bwindi Forest & Lake Bunyonyi Uganda safari